benlubas/wrapping-paper.nvim/README.md

 ## Shortcomings

-In rough order of priority:

-- [x] Moving out of the floating window isn't "natural" because one of your motions gets eaten
-- [x] keys that should scroll the buffer (like \<c-e\>) will just close the float when it would be nice if they scrolled the outer buffer.
-    - this is kinda addressed.
-Not all the key combos are covered, but the ones I use are.
-And it's really hacky b/c there's no good way to scroll a window via the api (that I know of).
+- Treesitter context windows don't show up when you're in the window
-- [ ] If you want to use spell suggest with telescope's floating windows, you're gonna have a bad time (z= works fine though) I'm not going to fix this. if you really care, you can use 'eventignore' to open the telescope window to avoid setting off the autocommands that close the window.
+- If you want to use spell suggest with telescope's floating windows, you're gonna have a bad time (z= works fine though) I'm not going to fix this. if you really care, you can use 'eventignore' to open the telescope window to avoid setting off the autocommands that close the window.
 This is just something you can do yourself in your telescope mapping.

-Feel free to open issues/PRs if you find more problems or want to fix these ones!